aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 ```

-On the cloud we will use Aurora Serverless which is MySQL Compatible, but for local development we will use a MySQL Docker Image
+On the cloud we will use Aurora Serverless which is MySQL Compatible, but for local development we will use a MySQL Docker Image and an SQL dump file to prepopulate it

 ### Run Locally